cerner/fhir.cerner.com/content/soarian/dstu2.md

 ## Pagination

-The pagination links are included in the Bundle when a resource returns multiple items.
+The pagination [links](#secure-sandbox) are included in the Bundle when a resource returns multiple items.
 It is important to follow these Link header values instead of constructing your own URLs.

-<%= json(:SOARIAN_LINK_EXTENSION) %>
+<%= json(:SOARIAN_FHIR_LINK) %>

 The possible `relation` values are: